Tonghak Peasant Revolution: Connections with Genyosha

-The Japanese historian Seito argued that the Donghak Peasant Revolution had been backed by a Samurai group named Genyōsha, who landed in Busan on June 27, 1894.
+The Japanese historian Seito argued that the Donghak Peasant Revolution had been backed by a Samurai group named Genyōsha, who landed in Busan on 27 June 1894.
 The claim is however heavily contended by Korean historians.

 Seito's account is generally regarded as pseudohistorical by Korean historians.
-Jeon only had 20 followers in the beginning of the Gobu Revolt, compared with 600 in Seito's account.
-Also, Seito's list of battles and Jeon Bongjun's account in the Jeon Bongjun Gongcho are different.
-Additionally, Seito records that an alliance of rebels and Genyosha defeated governmental forces from June to August, in which Jeon would be installing Jibgangso agencies.
-However, certain Korean historians such as Yi Yihwa and Japanese historians generally regard Saito's account to be partially valid, especially as there were a large body of Japanese soldiers in Korea at the time.
+Jeon only had 20 followers at the beginning of the Gobu Revolt, compared with 600 in Seito's account.
+Also, Seito's list of battles and Jeon Bong-jun's account in the Jeon Bong-jun Gongcho are different.
+Additionally, Seito records that an alliance of rebels and Genyosha defeated governmental forces from June to August, in which Jeon would install Jibgangso agencies.
+However, certain Korean historians such as Yi Yihwa and Japanese historians generally regard Saito's account to be partially valid, especially as there was a large body of Japanese soldiers in Korea at the time.

-In The Founding of Cheondoism, it is recorded that two Japanese men named Danaka Jiro and Dakeda Hanshi and their fifteen followers, holding dynamite, gave Jeon a gold watch and a horse, and had a council with Jeon, which was done not with translation but by using written sentences (both knew Chinese characters).
-The Japanese asked Jeon to ally with Japan and drive out China to make Korea truly independent.
-Later in 1895, Danaka attempted to free the imprisoned Jeon and take him to Japan, but Jeon refused, calling Japan "my enemy" and saying "It is not my purpose to seek my petty life through the hands of an enemy".
-He also said that "I am your enemy and you are my enemy".
+In The Founding of Cheondoism, it is recorded that two Japanese men named Danaka Jiro and Dakeda Hanshi and their fifteen followers, holding dynamite, gave Jeon a gold watch and a horse and had a council with Jeon, which was done not with translation but by using written sentences (both knew Chinese characters).
+The Japanese asked Jeon to ally with Japan and drive out China to make Korea genuinely independent.
+Later, in 1895, Danaka attempted to free the imprisoned Jeon and take him to Japan, but Jeon refused, calling Japan "my enemy" and saying, "It is not my purpose to seek my petty life through the hands of an enemy."
+He also said, "I am your enemy, and you are my enemy."

 However, Jeon also asked the Genyosha to attempt to protect the rebels from execution.

-The Great Regent Heungseon is known to have hired ronin, or former Samurai, in order to kill political enemies.
-It has also been speculated that it were Genyosha members who killed Empress Myeongseong, the last queen of Korea.
+The Great Regent Heungseon has hired ronin, or former Samurai, to kill political enemies.
+It has also been speculated that it was Genyosha members who killed Empress Myeongseong, the last queen of Korea.

-Culture
+War crimes by Donghak rebels

+The Donghak rebels committed heinous war crimes out of vengeance against the ruling castes.
+Due to the violent nature of the rebellion, Choi has denied his direct involvement to Jeon and the peasant rebels.
+The war crimes are not only limited to arson and pillages, but also included frequent rapes and torture.
+This was well recorded in Ohagimun, which was written by Hwang Hyeon, a late Joseon scholar.

+In popular culture

 Folk songs

-The Donghak Peasant Revolution gave way for various folk songs.
-The most famous is the Oh Bird, Oh Bird, Oh Roller (the 'roller' being mentioned is the broad-billed roller).
+The Donghak Peasant Revolution gave way to various folk songs.
+The most famous is the Oh Bird, Oh Bird, Oh Roller (the 'roller' being mentioned is the oriental dollarbird).